EinScott/bon/README.md

 #### Manual setup

 For bon to use a type, reflection data for them simply needs to be included in the build.
 That means using ``[BonTarget]`` and ``[BonPolyRegister]`` are merely convenience options.
-In some situations, using the project's or workspace's build settings to force reflection data might be easier.
+In some situations, using the project's or workspace's build settings to force reflection data and calling ``env.RegisterPolyType(typeof(x))`` somewhere yourself duing static initialization might be easier.

 ### Bon environment